Last updated on January 19th, 2022 at 08:27 am

-A fairly extensive amount of time, money, and effort has gone into investigating the effects of scoliosis fusion surgery on pulmonary function.
-As with any scientifically studied topic, results and conclusions will vary, but it is generally accepted that surgical intervention will not improve breathing or pulmonary function unless the patient had very low function prior to the surgery.
+A relatively extensive amount of time, money, and effort has investigated the effects of scoliosis fusion surgery on pulmonary function.
+As with any scientifically studied topic, results and conclusions will vary, but it is generally accepted that surgical intervention will not improve breathing or pulmonary function unless the patient had a deficient function before the surgery.

-In fact, virtually all the studies found pulmonary function actually decreased immediately after scoliosis fusion surgery for a period of anywhere between 2 months to 2 years before returning to pre-operative levels.
+Virtually all the studies found pulmonary function decreased immediately after scoliosis fusion surgery for a period of anywhere between 2 months to 2 years before returning to pre-operative levels.

-These findings call into question the medical necessity of recommending surgical intervention for scoliosis less than 80 degrees if the patient’s pulmonary function is not significantly impaired by the condition, nor significantly improved from the procedure.
-In fact, a group of orthopedic surgeons investigated this very question and published their findings (below).
+These findings call into question the medical necessity of recommending surgical intervention for scoliosis less than 80 degrees of curvature if the condition does not significantly impair the patient’s pulmonary function nor improve substantially from the procedure.
+A group of orthopedic surgeons investigated this question and published their findings (below).

 First, the necessity of correcting AIS with expensive implants should be reconsidered.
 Whereas a traditional notion is that curve progression has a negative impact on the young with AIS, the natural history of AIS is more optimistic than imagined.
-Based on an average of 50 years of follow-up of 117 untreated patients with AIS, Weinstein et al demonstrated the productive and health natural history of AIS per se.
-Even if a curve progressed to some critical extent, the deformity did not affect the daily life and welfare of these patients.
-Consistent with that line of evidence, Yaszay et al noted that only severe thoracic curve >80° affects pulmonary function, with thoracic kyphosis as a predictor.
+Based on an average of 50 years of follow-up of 117 untreated patients with AIS, Weinstein et al. demonstrated AIS’s productive and healthy natural history per se.
+Even if a curve progressed to some critical extent, the deformity did not affect these patients’ daily life and welfare.
+Consistent with that line of evidence, Yaszay et al. noted that only severe thoracic curve >80° affects pulmonary function, with thoracic kyphosis as a predictor.
 Moreover, a cross-sectional cohort (ScoliGeneS) study from Sweden noted that adults with idiopathic scoliosis have similar physical activity levels compared with healthy control patients.
-Strikingly, adults who are treated surgically have slightly lower physical activity levels than patients who are not treated.
+Strikingly, adults treated surgically have slightly lower physical activity levels than patients who are not treated.

 What We Know About Shortness of Breath, Breathing, Pulmonary Function, and Rib Pain as It Relates to Scoliosis